xvik/dropwizard-orient-server/README.md

 ###### Connecting using sockets

 If you want to connect to your embedded instance over sockets, it's best to have your orient client initialization inside your own `Managed` object.
 This is the best way to make sure the connection logic is run after server start.

-(for example, when you use remote (socket) connection, the only way to properly check database existence on startup, would be using a `Managed` object)

 ### Configuration